jhellerstein/blog/content/blog/crdt-turtles/index.md

 1. Each node locally maintains an overall version vector containing the `merge` of *all* version vectors seen so far: this is typically called a *vector clock*.
 It represents a high-watermark of our local knowledge of global progress.
 2. When an item is deleted, its tombstone timestamp is set to the local vector clock.

-We can now do expiration safely: tombstones are only expired if their timestamp is lower in the partial order than the local *vector clock*: if so, we can be sure that *every other node will also delete this tombstone* if it hasn't already!
+We can now do expiration safely: tombstones are only expired if their timestamp is lower in the partial order than the local *vector clock*: if so, we can be sure that *every other node also knows about this tombstone, and will eventually expire it as well*.

 ## <a id="op-based"></a>A Note on Op-Based CRDTS
+As mentioned above, many CRDT fans like to talk about two "different" kinds of CRDTs: normal ("state-based") semilattice CRDTs, and something called "op-based" CRDTs. *I'm here to tell you that correct op-based CRDTs are also semilattices; the distinction is not fundamental.*

+An "op-based" CRDT is just a particular class of semilattice.
+The state of an op-based CRDT represents a *partially-ordered log of operations* (opaque commands).
+The CRDT's job is to ensure that the partially-ordered log is consistent across nodes.

-The idea of an "op-based" CRDT is that the state shared by the CRDT is actually a partially-ordered log of operations (opaque commands) to be played at each site.
-The partial order is captured by each site tagging every new op it generates with a `causalContext` value.
-This ensures that recipients of ops from node $n$ will play them in the same order that $n$ did.
-Operations *across* nodes end up partially ordered, via the `causalContext`.
+The partial order among ops can be captured by each site tagging every new op it generates with a `causalContext` value.
+This ensures (1) that recipients of ops from node $n$ will have them ordered in the same way as $n$ did, and (2) operations *across* nodes are causally (and hence partially) ordered, via the `causalContext`.

-From the CRDT's perspective, the state $S$ of an op-based CRDT is just a set of `(causalContext, op)` tuples, with simple set-union as the `merge` function.
-The `causalContext` is ignored by the lattice `merge`, but carried along to provide a partial order among the ops in the set.
+Specifically, the state $S$ of an op-based CRDT can simply be a *set* of `(causalContext, op)` tuples, with simple set-union as the `merge` function.
+The `causalContext` is ignored by the lattice `merge`, but carried along to preserve a consistent partial order of the log.
 One typical `causalContext` implementation is to use vector clock timestamps, with each node incrementing its entry in the vector clock for every op and message.

 That's really all there is to an "op-based" CRDT: it's a grow-only set of causally-stamped commands.

-Optionally, one can also "play" the log at each site by executing the ops in their causal partial order (eagerly or lazily) to materialize the local state.
+Typically, op-based CRDT designs assume that the log at each site is "played" (eagerly or lazily), by executing the ops in their causal partial order to materialize the local state.
 This is only required to support a "read" operation, and hence is effectively outside the scope of the CRDT math.
+Because causal order is only a partial order, different nodes could "play" some ops in different orders.
+As a result, op-based CRDT designs typically require the ops themselves to be mutually commutative.

+If an op-based CRDT has quiesced and propagated to every node, and the ops themselves are mutually commutative, then every node can "play" the log in some total order that respects the partial order, and all nodes will end up with a convergent outcome.

-To summarize: an op-based CRDT is still just a simple set semilattice!
+To summarize: an op-based CRDT is still just a simple set semilattice of!
 The only wrinkles are:
-1. The items in the op-based CRDT are stamped with causalContext to enable partially-ordered replay
+1. The items in the op-based CRDT set are stamped with causalContext to enable causally-ordered replay
-2. For the ops to be useful at replay time, ops across sites should be commutative.
+2. For the ops to be meaningful at replay time, ops across sites should be commutative.

 ## 🪜 <a id="building-on-an-existing-turtle"></a>You Can Build on a Turtle — But Know What It Carries
 Sometimes, a system's lower layers provide additional guarantees that allow us to skip some details and rely on a turtle below us.